124D.03 Enrollment options program.

 Subd.
 3. Pupil application procedures.
 In order that a pupil may attend a school or program in a nonresident district, the pupil's parent or guardian must submit an application to the nonresident district.
 Before submitting an application, the pupil and the pupil's parent or guardian must explore with a school guidance counselor, or other appropriate staff member employed by the district the pupil is currently attending, the pupil's academic or other reason for applying to enroll in a nonresident district.
 The pupil's application must identify the reason for enrolling in the nonresident district.
 The parent or guardian of a pupil must submit an application by January 15 for initial enrollment beginning the following school year.
-The application must be on a form provided by the Department of Education.
+The application must be on a form provided by the department of children, families, and learning.
 A particular school or program may be requested by the parent.
 Once enrolled in a nonresident district, the pupil may remain enrolled and is not required to submit annual or periodic applications.
 To return to the resident district or to transfer to a different nonresident district, the parent or guardian of the pupil must provide notice to the resident district or apply to a different nonresident district by January 15 for enrollment beginning the following school year.

 (b) An application to transfer may be submitted at any time for enrollment beginning at any time.